 (E) Ramps.
 Ramps permit an occupant in a wheelchair to roll or be pushed into and out of a vehicle.
 These devices shall be permanently installed.

-(2) Ramps shall be prohibited in full sized vans.
+(2) Ramps shall be prohibited in full sized vans unless they meet with ADA compliant ramp angles.

 (F) Steps.
-Steps are either folding or fixed to beand are used by ambulatory persons to gain access to a vehicle or exit from it.
+Steps are either folding or fixed and are used by ambulatory persons to gain access to a vehicle or exit from it.
 OEM steps or running boards are excluded from the provision of this paragraph.

 (1) Steps shall have a nonskid surface.